The Grieving Process

 "By focusing on these six stages of grief," writes Dr. Joseph, "you will find that your posttraumatic growth is beginning to take root."

-Let Us Help you Through the Grief Stages
+Let Us Help you Through the Stages of Grief

 There has been an ever-increasing desire to expand traditional roles beyond "at-need" and "pre-need" services into "after-need" or post funeral services for the bereaved.
 Browns Memorial Funeral Home provides bereavement services for the families we serve.
 For more information about our grief counselling services, please call us at COMPANY_PHONE.